Getting Started

 Local variables

 When you need to reuse a value or your expression doesn’t fit a straight-line stack sequence, use local variables.
-Declare them with var at the top of the function, then use ld/str to access them by name:
+The compiler:

 func $main() -> i32 {